2D Triangle Splatting for Direct Differentiable Mesh Training: Introduction

-To bridge the gap between diffusive facelet representation and solid mesh representation, we introduce a compactness parameter inspired by Generalized Exponential Splatting (GES)~\cite{hamdi_2024_CVPR} to the triangle primitives.
-This parameter controls the sharpness of triangle facelet edges by replacing the exponential decay function of 3DGS with a Generalized Exponential Function (GEF).
-Rather than learning the compactness parameter, we employ a training schedule that gradually increases facelet compactness during training, yielding a solid mesh representation at conclusion.
-Because our entire training process is end-to-end without requiring post-processing, our method produces meshes with higher visual quality than previous approaches, as demonstrated in our experiments.
-Although the meshes generated by our method are not watertight, they perform well in downstream tasks such as relighting and shadow rendering.
+To bridge the gap between diffuse training-time triangles and a final mesh with opaque faces, we introduce a compactness parameter inspired by Generalized Exponential Splatting (GES)~\cite{hamdi_2024_CVPR}.
+This parameter controls the sharpness of primitive edges by replacing the exponential decay function of 3DGS with a Generalized Exponential Function (GEF).
+Rather than learning the compactness parameter, we employ a training schedule that gradually increases triangle compactness during training, yielding a mesh representation with fully opaque triangle faces at the end of training.
+Because our entire training process is end-to-end without requiring post-processing, our method produces meshes with strong rendered visual quality, as demonstrated in our experiments.
+Although the meshes generated by our method are not watertight and may contain overlaps between disconnected triangles, they preserve thin structures and rendered visual quality better than meshes extracted using TSDF-based methods in our experiments.
 Our approach thus offers an attractive solution for rendering-focused applications such as 3D map reconstruction and virtual reality.